OSC/openondemand.org/index.md

 Please consider contributing to the code repository on Github.
 Since January 2016 there have been over 8,000 commits to the code base, but we can always use additional development help!

 ## Project Cybersecurity
 [Trusted CI](https://trustedci.org/) , the NSF Cybersecurity Center of Excellence conducted an in-depth vulnerability assessment of Open OnDemand, completing it in December 2018.
 This assessment included a careful review of the code, increasing our confidence in its security.
-The Ohio Supercomputing Center addressed the implementation issues (bugs) that were found during this review, producing a more robust revision of Open OnDemand.
+The Ohio Supercomputer Center addressed the implementation issues (bugs) that were found during this review, producing a more robust revision of Open OnDemand.

+In January, 2021, The Open OnDemand team and Trusted CI began another engagement to to accomplish three distinct objectives:Integration of security automation into DevOps flows; Skills transfer for vulnerability assessment; Development of needed security policies, practices, and procedures.
+Upon completion of this project later in 2021, the Open OnDemand team will be much better positioned with regards to security dev ops.

-If you have security concerns or think you have found a vulnerability in Open OnDemand, please contact us directly via email on the news list linked above.
+If you have security concerns or think you have found a vulnerability in Open OnDemand that you want to responsibly disclose, please contact us directly via email on the news list linked above or utilizing the ["Report a Potential Security Incident"](https://www.osc.edu/contact/security) form on the OSC website.

 ## Where to Learn More!